What Is The Best Way To Remove Stain From Wood?

 Prepare The Surface Along With Your Workspace

-As wood stain removers can have strong fumes, it’s best if you’re able to work either outdoors or in a well-ventilated area.
-Then, you’d want to go ahead and clean the surface area that you’re working with, do so with soapy water before drying with either a cloth or paper towels.
+Wood stain removers have strong fumes, so it’s best to work outdoors or in a well-ventilated area.
+Once you pick your workspace, clean your wood with soapy water before drying it with either a cloth or paper towels.

-When preparing your workspace, take care in making sure that your wood stain remover doesn’t accidentally splash or spill into other surfaces.
-If you’re using your wood stain remover on furniture, place your remover on top of a drop cloth and remove any metal objects around the area if you’re using it on wooden floors, place painter’s tape along the seams where the wall meets the floor.
+If you’re using your wood stain remover on furniture, place your remover on top of a drop cloth and remove any metal objects around the area.
+If you’re using it on wooden floors, place painter’s tape along the seams where the wall meets the floor.

-Remember that safety is essential so you should always wear protective gloves, safety goggles and clothes with long sleeves to protect your skin.
+Remember that safety is essential, always wear protective gloves, safety goggles, and clothes with long sleeves to protect your skin.

 Apply the wood stain remover

-Start by pouring the wood stain remover into either a glass or metal container and proceed to apply it according to the instructions stated on the remover.
-To do so, you’d want to use a paintbrush with natural fibers.
-Make sure that you’re applying both an even and thick layer.
-You can also use the tip of the brush to make sure that you’re applying it into any nooks and crannies.
-Once you’ve applied your wood stain remover, let it sit for about 20 minutes before reapplying as needed.
+Pour the wood stain remover into a container or bowl and apply it according to the instructions.
+If there are no instructions, use a paintbrush with natural fibers to apply a thick, even layer.
+Use the tip of the brush to get into any nooks and crannies.
+Let it sit for about 20 minutes.

 Scrape the residue

-For difficult areas, you’d want to use a steel wool pad – try to also scrub it in the direction of the grain.
-Then, you’d want to go ahead and wipe the surface with a damp cloth and remove any remaining residue or material on the surface.
+For difficult areas, use a steel wool pad, scrubbing in the direction of the grain.
+Then, wipe the surface with a damp cloth.

 Sand the surface